2.1 How Individuals Make Choices Based on Their Budget Constraint

 2.2 The Production Possibilities Frontier and Social Choices

-A production possibilities frontier defines the set of choices society faces for the combinations of goods and services it can produce given the resources available.
+A production possibilities frontier defines the set of choices society faces for the combinations of goods and services it can produce given the resources and the technology that are available.
 The shape of the PPF is typically curved outward, rather than straight.
 Choices outside the PPF are unattainable and choices inside the PPF are wasteful.
 Over time, a growing economy will tend to shift the PPF outwards.

 2.3 Confronting Objections to the Economic Approach